Beesbreathing/sharedstuff/The minimum wage should be raised.md

 ## Some Notes on Other Arguments.

-**"but what if the business were to cut costs? for instance cutting the wages of non minimum-wage workers."**
+**"But what if the business were to cut costs? for instance cutting the wages of non minimum-wage workers."**

 The labor power of those workers is a commodity bought by the owners, the price of commodities as mentioned is determined by supply and demand.
-If the owner cuts the wage of higher wage employees they will come to seek new employment at afformentioned companies who payed for the wages out of their profits, remember those companies are growing due to increased demand and therefor have occasion to hire employees.
+If the owner cuts the wage of higher wage employees they will come to seek new employment at aforementioned companies who payed for the wages out of their profits, remember those companies are growing due to increased demand and therefore have occasion to hire employees.

 ---

-**"but won't workers who make more than the minimum wage be slighted by the fact that less skilled workers are making more now?"**
+**"But won't workers who make more than the minimum wage be slighted by the fact that less skilled workers are making more now?"**

-If I as an engineer (for instance) make 36/h and the minimum wage is increased to 30/h, then I may just as well demand that "since minimum wage jobs are worth 30/h you should pay me what im actually worth or ill quit and get one of those easier jobs"
+If I as an engineer (for instance) make 36/h and the minimum wage is increased to 30/h, then I may just as well demand that "since minimum wage jobs are worth 30/h you should pay me what im actually worth or i'll quit and get one of those easier jobs"

 In this way a raise in the minimum wage results in a raise of higher wage workers as well.
-So long as they don't fall for the lie that those jobs aren't actually worth that much. [if you didn't make more money for your employer than they pay you, they'd have no reason to hire you]
+So long as they don't fall for the lie that those jobs aren't actually worth that much.
+Afterall your job must be worth more, if you didn't make more money for your employer than they lose in paying you, they'd have no reason to hire you.

 ---

 **"but won't raising the minimum wage kill small businesses who truly cannot afford to pay them?"**
 Morally speaking, a business which cannot pay a living wage surely deserves no place in a just society.

-Economically speaking, Large corporations and the development more effective machinery and means of organizing/communicating which come at much greater costs are already driving small businesses into obselescense, Marxists have no occasion nor need to kill small business, it's happening anyway.
+Economically speaking, Large corporations and the development of more effective machinery and means of organizing/communicating which come at much greater costs are already driving small businesses into obsolescence, Marxists have no occasion nor need to kill small business, it's happening anyway.
 Raising the minimum wage will ease the pain of this process as we transition to a world of only large corporations nearing the end of capitalism's life.